Returning summer 2024!

 Camp Geddie currently has only male and female washrooms at our washhouse, with a Gender Inclusive washroom in our main lodge.
 We fully support campers in using which ever section of the washhouse feels right for them.
 Camp Geddie has plans to build a new washhouse in the near future that will provide a gender inclusive section.
-If you would like to donate to this project to help it become a reality please contact the Executive Director, Whitney Canning, email@example.com
+If you would like to donate to this project to help it become a reality please contact the Executive Director, Helena Human, email@example.com

 If you have any further questions about our Gender Inclusive Cabin or Gender Inclusion policy, please contact us: firstname.lastname@example.org or 902-926-2632